Table of Contents

 Expanding into Brazil presents your business with significant opportunities and challenges.
 Partnering with Velocity Global’s Employer of Record helps you maximize the speed, efficiency, and value of your business expansion.
 By allowing us to manage the necessities for compliance and risk mitigation, you can focus entirely on ensuring your business thrives in Brazil.

-Whether you are setting up a small team for a short-term project or you are growing a long-term team, we have the expertise to help you meet your goals with our Employer of Record solution.
+Whether you are setting up a small team for a short-term project or you are growing a long-term team, we have the expertise to help you meet your goals with our Employer of Record solution in Brazil.

 Benefits of hiring in Brazil